PatanL/data-retrieval-api/README.md

 <details>
   <summary>Search entities</summary>
     ### Sort entity lists

     Use the ?sort parameter to specify the property you want your list sorted by.
-You can sort by these properties, where they exist: display_name
+You can sort by these properties, where they exist:

+    display_name

     cited_by_count

     works_count

     publication_date
-    relevance_score (only exists if there's a  active) By default, sort direction is ascending.
+    By default, sort direction is ascending.
 You can reverse this by appending :desc to the sort key like works_count:desc.
 You can sort by multiple properties by providing multiple sort keys, separated by commas.
 Examples:
     * All works, sorted by cited_by_count (highest counts first)

     * All sources, in alphabetical order by title:

-    * You can sort by relevance_score when searching:
-    Sort by year, then by relevance_score when searching for "bioplastics":

 </details>